Support economic empowerment to help prevent VAWG

 Case Studies

 In Liberia, the prevalence of female genital mutilation (FGM) is 38.2% among women and girls aged 15-49 years old.
-FGM is usually performed by traditional birth attendants and/or ‘zoes’ who are elderly women believed to have mystical powers and are members of the ‘Sande’ secret society, an influential custodian of culture in Liberia.
-During the FGM initiation process, girls are also trained in ‘bush schools’ to prepare them for married life and discussions of these processes are considered taboo in society.
+FGM is usually performed by traditional birth attendants and/or ‘zoes’ who are elderly women believed to have mystical powers and are members of the ‘Sande’ group, an influential custodian of culture in Liberia.
+During the FGM initiation process, girls are also trained in 'bush schools’ to prepare them for married life and discussions of these processes are considered taboo in society.
 In addition to the cultural significance of the practice of FGM, there are also economic drivers behind the practice.
-‘Zoes’ are paid by parents who send their daughters to bush schools.
-However, some parents have started to refuse to send their daughters to these schools and this has put pressure on the Sande society and also led to some forced abductions and initiations and extortions of parents.
+Zoes are paid by parents who send their daughters to bush schools.
+However, some parents have started to refuse to send their daughters to these schools - which has put pressure on the Sande society and also led to some forced abductions and initiations and extortions of parents.

 Under the ‘Alternative Economic Livelihood Project’, Spotlight Initiative supported consultations between the National Traditional Council of Chiefs and Elders (NACCEL), the Ministry of Gender Children and Social Protection (MGSCP), and the Ministry of Internal Affairs (MIA) and a consensus emerged among the stakeholders that offering alternative sources of income to traditional zoes will encourage them to abandon the practice of FGM.